SFETNI/PINNs_MPF--a-Physics-Informed-Neural-Network-for-Multi-Phase-Field-problems/README.md

 GPU runs should be launched only after review of the intended configuration, reference data, expected wall time, and output location.

-## Next Scientific Step

-The single- and multi-phase benchmark set B1–B5 is covered: B1 fixes the analytic baseline, B2 motivates the decomposition, and B3/B4/B5 validate the multi-network, time-marched results against analytic or finite-difference phase-field references.

 The pyramidal-training study (**B6**) from the original article is included as an **exploratory scaling study** ([Explorations](#explorations-not-validated-benchmarks)) rather than a validated